-In phase one of the program, the goal of The Urban Grape Wine Studies Award for Students of Color.
+Wine education is a core element of The Urban Grape Wine Studies Award for Students of Color.
 An endowment was established at Boston University’s Certificate Program in Wine Studies to fully fund the two members of each cohort through four levels of wine education, including full semesters of classes and tasting sessions.
 It is TJ and Hadley’s belief that the Wine Studies program provides graduates with all the necessary coursework they need to begin a successful career in wine.
 Graduates receive a certification from the program upon completion.

-As the program expands, TJ and Hadley Douglas plan to provide additional awards for students of color to other schools across the country, specifically to learn the fourth side of the wine industry - winemaking.
+As the program expands, TJ and Hadley Douglas hope to provide additional awards for students of color to other schools across the country, specifically to learn the fourth side of the wine industry - winemaking.

-In addition to course work at Boston University, award recipients receive the opportunity to complete three paid industry internships during the time of their coursework.
-In addition to gaining retail experience at The Urban Grape, award recipients will also complete internships at MS Walker - a family-owned wine and spirits distributor founded in 1933, boasting one of the most comprehensive portfolios in the state - and Big Heart Hospitality - the restaurant group founded by Jeremy Sewall and Shore Gregory that is known for its exceptional dedication to customer service, as well as a world-class beverage program; and Ross Road Custom Crush in Sonoma, a full-service winemaking facility where interns can learn all aspects of winemaking from harvesting to bottling.
+In addition to course work at Boston University, award recipients receive the opportunity to complete four paid industry internships during the time of their coursework.
+In addition to gaining retail experience at The Urban Grape, award recipients will also complete internships at MS Walker, a family-owned wine and spirits distributor founded in 1933, boasting one of the most comprehensive portfolios in the state; Row 34, the restaurant group founded by Jeremy Sewall and Shore Gregory that is known for its exceptional dedication to customer service, as well as a world-class beverage program; and Ross Road Custom Crush in Sonoma, a full-service winemaking facility where interns can learn all aspects of winemaking from harvesting to bottling.
 The internships run at the same time as the wine education, and all are paid.

 A key component to any successful educational program is mentorship.
 Learning how to navigate the beverage industry, create opportunities for growth, and plan for long term success in a new career are all key components to this program’s success.
-TJ Douglas will act as the primary mentor for the award recipients, with other industry leaders providing support as needed.
+TJ and Hadley Douglas will act as the primary mentors for the award recipients, with other industry leaders providing support as needed.
 Mentor meetings are scheduled for every two weeks throughout the program, and participants in the program are invited to a private Slack channel for any immediate needs throughout the program.

-The Douglas family began the fund with a $10,000 contribution on June 22, 2020.
-Active fundraising to expand the reach and breadth of the award fund will begin immediately.
+The Douglas family began the fund with a $10,000 contribution on June 22, 2020, and active fundraising helped grow the endownment fund at BU to over $200,000.
 The Urban Grape invites its customers, community, and industry as a whole to join them in their efforts to grow the Award Fund via contributions.
 To be part of this movement, please donate to the Boston University award fund via this link.
 Additional contributions help the recipients with costs associated with the program, such as travel and lodging.